pingcap/docs/br/br-log-architecture.md

 # TiDB Log Backup and PITR Architecture

-This document introduces the architecture and process of TiDB log backup, and Point-in-time recovery (PITR) using the `br` command-line tool as an example.
+This document introduces the architecture and process of TiDB log backup, and Point-in-time recovery (PITR) using the br command-line tool (hereinafter referred to as `br`) as an example.

 ## Architecture